kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-4.md

    docker compose --profile app stop
    ```

-5. Run this command in the terminal to append 2 more new `OrderPlaced` events in KurrentDB while the application is down:
+5. Run this command in the terminal to append two more new `OrderPlaced` events in KurrentDB while the application is down:

    ```sh
    ./scripts/3-generate-data-during-app-outage.sh